parkervg/blendsql/README.md

 WHERE state = {{
     LLMQA(
-        'Which is the smallest state by area?', (SELECT title, content FROM docs),
+        'Which is the smallest state by area?', (SELECT title, content FROM documents),
         options='w::state'
     )
 }}